TAMU-Robomasters/FreeRTOS_USB_USART_Echo/README.md

 3. For any other strings, the response will repeat what you have sent over USB.

-4. Regardless of whether sening strings or not, or the content of the string, one green LED light will turn on and off every second.
+**Only with 2 dev boards**

-`Only with 2 dev boards`
+Regardless of whether sening strings or not, or the content of the string, one green LED light will turn on and off every second on each board.

 # How to Use USB in Your Code